If there were ever a body blind spot, it certainly would be the pelvic floor.

 You are not alone if you get confused placing the ball!
 I promise.
 (Many of us have not been encouraged or given permission to anatomically understand this area of the body.)

 Once you have settled your weight onto the therapy ball, make sure you are able to breathe easily and aren’t holding your breath.
 You might be shocked by how much sensation you feel.
 Take slow, easy exhales and let your inhales naturally respond once you empty yourself of air.
-If the the ball provides too much sensation, instead use the soft Coregeous® sponge ball pictured at the top of this post.
+If the ball provides too much sensation, use the soft Coregeous® ball instead, pictured at the top of this post.

 Next, shift your weight around on the ball with tiny movements.
 Move a little more to the front of the ball, and then the back.
 Be mindful of the tailbone—you never want to put any pressure on this area.

 Finding different edges around the perineum, allow the ball to snuggle into different angles and nooks.
 Spend 30 seconds or a minute starting out.
 Then remove the ball.